mond77/lincache/README.md

 #### ilumination

-In the test of rpcconn,we get keys from the api server by the command of "curl "http://localhost:9999/api?key=[key]".The api server communicates with peers from remote server that we replace with localhost socket by rpc call, which is implemented in the rpcconn file.
+In the test of rpcconn,we get keys from the api server by the command of "curl "http://localhost:9999/api?key=[key]".
+The api server communicates with peers from remote server that we replace with localhost socket by rpc call, which is implemented in the rpcconn file.

 #### Some bugs encountered